dmair1989/imagegrains/Readme.md

         conda install pytorch torchvision cudatoolkit=11.3 -c pytorch

+If you work on a Mac you can try to install the Cellpose package manually with experimental [M1 support](https://cellpose.readthedocs.io/en/latest/installation.html#m1-mac-installation).
-Details and more installation options of cellpose (including GPU versions for Windows and Linux) are found [here](https://github.com/mouseland/cellpose#installation).
+Details and more installation options of cellpose (including GPU versions for Windows and Linux) are also found [here](https://github.com/mouseland/cellpose#installation).

 ## How does it work?